cvetomir-todorov/CecoChat/README.md

 * The architecturally most important thing is to design the communication between cells which is also the most challenging
 * Add missing operability elements
-  - Tracing
-  - Monitoring
+  - Observability
-  - Health status
+    - Health check API
+    - Log aggregation
+    - Distributed tracing
+    - Metrics and monitoring
+    - Exception tracking
   - Deployment
 * Internal things could be worked on
   - Benchmark Kafka and configure it accordingly